skellis46/finger-pointing-moon/case-for-support.md

 ### Who will be most interested in the outcomes?

 The research outcomes will be most interesting to established and emerging scholars from across arts-based disciplines who are working with practice-research.
 The work will also be valuable to philosophers of epistemology who are researching epistemic edge-cases to do with know-how and testimony.
-The practice aspects of the research will also be interesting to body-based research specialists grappling with the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.
+The practice aspects of the research will help body-based research specialists grapple with the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.
 The developmental components of the project (see Development Plan) are also designed to enhance the scope, reach and impact of the various ideas, data and outcomes.

 ## Research methods